katalyst/tables/docs/query.md

 ## User inputs

-The `Query` module supports basic string inputs, which it applies to a `search` attribute when you define `config.search_scope` in your collection.
+The `Query` module supports basic string inputs, which it applies to a `search` attribute if defined.

 ```ruby
 collection.with_params(query: "test")